#95 π 2109. Adding Spaces to a String ππ§

 - The sliced substring is added to

-pointer is updated to the current space index.
+result, and theindexpointer is updated to the current space index.

 - For each index in the